2019 Civil War Conference Speakers & Guides:

-Ted Alexander is the co-founder and host of our seminars.
-He is the author, editor, or contributor to 10 books on the Civil War and other aspects of American history, and more than 200 book reviews and articles for publications such as Civil War Times and The Washington Times.
+Ted Alexanderis the co-founder and host of our seminars.
+He is the author, editor, or contributor to 10 books on the Civil War and other aspects of American history, as well as more than 200 book reviews and articles for publications such as Civil War Times and The Washington Times.
 He recently retired as the Chief Historian at Antietam National Battlefield.

 Dennis Frye is the Chief Historian at Harpers Ferry National Historical Park.
 He has appeared numerous times as a commentator on PBS, The History Channel, The Discovery Channel, and A&E. Frye is the author of more than 98 articles and nine books.
 His latest is September Suspense: Lincoln’s Union in Peril.